DataRaptor/drift-discord/README.md

 ## UI

-The figma document with my initial designs are in the `docs` directory.
+The figma document with my initial designs is in the `docs` directory.

 The motive for the design was to provide a intuitive, delightful and feedback rich experience for our users.